openedx/open-edx-proposals/oeps/architectural-decisions/oep-0003-arch-async-tasks.rst

   contingent on the completion and implementation of another OEP specifically for push notifications in Open edX.
-* Support for tasks which can be monitored by multiple users with sufficient access priveleges.
+* Support for tasks which can be monitored by multiple users with sufficient access privileges.
 Different permissions could be created for status viewing, generated artifact access, the ability to cancel the task, and the ability to delete the task.